Duration 2 Years

-- Being the only animation course situated in a film studio, we can cater for big ideas.
+We are the only UK animation course based in a film studio, so we can cater for ambitious ideas.

 We encourage all forms of visual storytelling; including drawn and stop-motion animation, life-size pixelation and even puppeteering.
 Students are inspired to push the boundaries; to find interesting new animated techniques and fresh approaches to storytelling.